Shifted Contact Structures and Their Local Theory: Introduction and summary

 \paragraph {Acknowledgments.} I would like to thank Alberto Cattaneo and Ödül Tetik for useful discussions.
 It is also a pleasure to thank the Institute of Mathematics, University of Zurich, where this research was conducted.
 I personally benefited a lot from hospitality and research environment of the Institute.

-I thank the anonymous Referee for the comprehensive review.
-I would like to express my gratitude to the Referee for the valuable comments and suggestions, which improved the quality of the manuscript.
+I thank the anonymous Referees for the comprehensive review.
+I would like to express my gratitude to the Referees for the valuable comments and suggestions, which improved the quality of the manuscript.

 The author acknowledges support of the Scientific and Technological Research Council of Turkey (T\"{U}BİTAK) under 2219-International Postdoctoral Research Fellowship Program (2021-1).

 \paragraph{Conventions.} Throughout the paper, $ \mathbb{K} $ will be an algebraically closed field of characteristic zero.
 All cdgas will be graded in nonpositive degrees and over $ \mathbb{K}.$ All classical $ \K $-schemes will be \emph{locally of finite type}, and all derived $ \K $-schemes/Artin stacks $ \textbf{X} $ are assumed to be \emph{locally finitely presented.}